Best weekend getaways to plan right now | CNN Underscored

 Portsmouth also has a number of independent bed-and-breakfasts and inns to consider, such as The Sailmaker’s House, which add yet another layer of charm to a weekend in this charming New England city.

-The Fort Myers area has many cities and beach towns to choose from including Naples, Sanibel Island, Marco Island, Cape Coral, Captiva Island and more, each with its own vibe and flair that suits travelers of all kinds.
+The Fort Myers area has many cities and beach towns to choose from, including Naples, Sanibel Island, Marco Island, Cape Coral, Captiva Island and more, each with its own vibe and flair to suits travelers of all kinds.

 Where to stay in the Fort Myers area